 - SAFE SPACE - Providing a safe place, whether a crate or dog bed, is a great way to give your dog somewhere to go if they feel overwhelmed, or just tired and wanting some space.
 When they’re in this area, be sure to leave them alone.
 If they want to come out and interact they have that choice, but also let them know this space is somewhere they can relax and get a bit of peace and quiet, and that they won’t be fussed.

-- GET HELP - Going back to a more normal post-lockdown social life is going to be challenging for all of us and our dogs, so don’t be afraid of asking for help.
+- GET HELP - Don’t be afraid of asking for help.
 Using a qualified dog behaviourist can be really useful for dogs seeming over-excited or anxious at visitors, or any other worry about their behaviour.
 Speak to your vet to be referred to someone local.

 Know someone who’d love this?